kojiishi/switchbot-rs/api/README.md

 [SwitchBot API]: https://github.com/OpenWonderLabs/SwitchBotAPI

-Please see the [API documentation at docs.rs][docs] for more details, and [release notes] for the change history.
+Please see the [API documentation at docs.rs][docs] for more details, and the [release notes] for the change history.

 [release notes]: https://github.com/kojiishi/switchbot-rs/releases